InternScience/SciEvalKit/docs/en/Quickstart.md

 ### Model Splitting & GPU Allocation

-VLMEvalKit supports automatic GPU resource division for `lmdeploy` or `transformers` backends.
+SciEvalKit supports automatic GPU resource division for `lmdeploy` or `transformers` backends.

 *   **Python:** Defaults to all visible GPUs.
 Use `CUDA_VISIBLE_DEVICES` to restrict.
 *   **Torchrun:**